IntelliJ IDEA 2024.2 Help

 Adding a Pipenv environment

-4. Choose the base interpreter from the list, or click Choose the base interpreter and find the desired Python executable in your file system.
+4. Choose the base interpreter from the list, or click Choose the base interpreter and find the Python executable in your file system.

 5. If your project contains Pipfile, you can choose whether you want to install the packages listed in it by enabling or disabling the Install packages from Pipfile checkbox.
 By default, the checkbox is enabled.